jh3y/tyto/README.md

 If you want to move to a different browser or machine, simply use the __export__ action to export a json file which can be loaded in wherever you use __tyto__.

 ![alt tag](https://raw.github.com/jh3y/tyto/master/screenshots/tyto7.gif)

+As for a nice persistent workflow across devices, I haven't implemented accounts and it's not something I am keen on doing to be honest as I believe it takes away from __tyto__.

+However, you can easily integrate with something like Google Drive or Dropbox using their respective desktop features to keep track of your tasks by exporting and loading your task file to a shared folder on your machine.
+This works for me going between machines.

 ####using tyto in your own environment to develop against, extend, etc.
 alternatively, if you want to use __tyto__ in your own environment or want to start hacking away at it and extending, configuring it etc. it's very easy!